Germany seeks to reassure rattled Jews after holy day attack

 A worshipper who was at the synagogue, identified only as Christina, told Israel's Kan Reshet Bet radio that "it's not easy being openly Jewish in Germany," but "the main message is we can't give up.
 We won't give up on Jewish existence in Germany."

-President Frank-Walter Steinmeier laid flowers outside the synagogue and met with community representatives, the first of several officials who were due to visit.
+German President Frank-Walter Steinmeier met with community representatives at the synagogue Thursday.

+"It is not enough to condemn such a cowardly attack," he said.

+"It must be clear that the state takes responsibility for the safety of Jewish life in Germany," he added, saying that society as a whole must show "a clear, determined position of solidarity" with Jews.

-Christoph Bernstiel, a local councilor who also represents Halle in the national parliament, told n-tv television that there will be a careful examination of how long the response took, "but at this point it would be too early to draw premature conclusions."
+Christoph Bernstiel, who represents Halle in the national parliament, told n-tv television that there will be a careful examination of how long the police response took, "but at this point it would be too early to draw premature conclusions."

 Synagogues are often protected by police in Germany and have been for many years amid concerns over far-right and Islamic extremism.
-There has been rising concern lately about both anti-Semitism and right-wing extremism.
+There has been rising concern lately about both anti-Semitism and right-wing extremism in the country.

-Germany's domestic intelligence agency has said that the number of anti-Semitic acts of violence rose to 48 last year from 21 the previous year.
-It also said that the number of far-right extremists rose by 100 to 24,100 people last year, with more than half of them considered potentially violent.
+Germany's domestic intelligence agency says the number of anti-Semitic acts of violence rose to 48 last year from 21 the previous year.
+It also said the number of far-right extremists rose by 100 to 24,100 people last year, with more than half of them considered potentially violent.

 In June, Walter Luebcke, a regional politician from Chancellor Angela Merkel's party, was fatally shot at his home.
 Luebcke was known for supporting the welcoming refugee policy that Merkel adopted during an influx of migrants in 2015.
 The suspect is a far-right extremist with a string of convictions for violent anti-migrant crimes.